Braille Institute of America, Inc.

 - Scheduling students for Orientation & Mobility classes;

-- Teaching students in the classroom, in the field, and in the home setting;
+- Teaching students in the classroom, in the field, in the home setting and remotely online;

 - Master’s degree in Special Education with specialization in Orientation & Mobility;